lacyrhoades/sfAdminHijackPlugin/README.md

   * Only one-to-many relations are supported.
   * The widget assumes that the primary key of the related model is called ``id``.
   * JQuery has to be present
+  * The related instances created with the new dialog are saved on the fly.
+If used uncaringly this can produce a lot of orphaned entries in your database.